-- The locations next to any area of fauna habitat, including locations of critical habitat or corridors are important to include in an overall plan for enhancing and linking for natural values in the City of Yarra. - Locations to target for education and programs that encourage habitat creation for nature are shown in Map 5 on Page 31 as a 200 metre buffer along all waterways.
+- The locations next to any area of fauna habitat, including locations of critical habitat or corridors are important to include in an overall plan for enhancing and linking for natural values in the City of Yarra. - Indicative locations to target for education and programs that encourage habitat creation for nature are shown in Map 3, as a 200 metre buffer along all waterways.
 Additional areas would include a similar buffer applied to any overland or terrestrial fauna links including the Park Street Linear Park.

-Within the waterway buffer areas, species such as Pobblebonk Frogs and small woodland birds including Brown Thornbill could be used as focal species to include in community engagement programs.
+Within the waterway buffer areas, species such as Pobblebonk Frogs and small woodland birds including Brown Thornbill could be used as focal species to include in engagement programs.